sithmel/memoize-cache/README.md

 resetting the cache
 -------------------
+This is implemented only on ram-cache.
 ```js
 cache.reset();
 ```

 getting the number of item cached
 ---------------------------------
+This is implemented only on ram-cache.
 ```js
 cache.len();
 ```

 getting the size of the cache
 -----------------------------
+This is implemented only on ram-cache.
 ```js
 cache.size(true);  // size is an human readable size